To register to vote in Clark County you must:

 Three ways to register

-1. Online if you have a Washington State ID or Driver's License
+- Online if you have a Washington State ID, Washington State Driver's License or provide the last four of your social security number.

-3. By Mail with a voter registration form available by mail or download from the Office of the Secretary of State, or you may find them at the following locations:
+- By Mail with a voter registration form available to download from the Office of the Secretary of State.

-• Driver licensing offices - register to vote when you apply for your driver license
+* You may also register to vote when you apply for your Washington driver license or state ID.

 You must provide all of the following information when you register to vote: